ncsuSEAL/sealWebsite/content/project/Mutated/index.md

 ---
-title: MUTATED: Modeling and Understanding using Temporal Analysis of Transient Earth Data
+title: Modeling and Understanding using Temporal Analysis of Transient Earth Data (MUTATED)

 authors:
 - jennaabrahamson